This squash casserole is a classic summer side dish made low carb and guilt-free, even with a crunchy crumble topping!

 We all know that keto is a fairly new phenomenon, but this squash casserole is a classic.
-My mom has been making this recipe without the crumble topping since I was a kid but the addition of the almond flour crumble makes it a truly satisfying low carb side dish.
+My mom has been making this yellow squash casserole recipe without the crumble topping since I was a kid.
+The addition of the golden brown almond flour crumble on top of the squash mixture makes it a truly satisfying low-carb side dish.

-If you’re here you must love squash and eating low carb, so you’ll also want to try Yellow Squash Fritters and Crustless Squash Pie, as well as our newest addition to the collection, Low Carb Enchiladas.
+If you're here, you must love squash and eating low carb, so you'll also want to try Yellow Squash Fritters and Crustless Squash Pie, as well as our newest addition to the collection, Low Carb Enchiladas.
+If you're a lover of casseroles like us, check out these 25 Easy Southern Casserole Recipes.

 Far and away, though, the top southern classic turned low carb favorite is Crustless Tomato Pie.
 It’s been shared over 186,000 times y’all!